 |Lifespan developmental psychology||PSY 364|

-- Submit the names and email addresses of your two references on the PTCAS electronic application.
+- Two recommendations.
+Submit the names and email addresses of your two references on the PTCAS electronic application.
 Your references complete and return the electronic form directly to PTCAS.
-A licensed physical therapist with whom you have worked/job shadowed/volunteered must complete one of the two recommendations.
+A licensed physical therapist with whom you have worked / job shadowed / volunteered must complete 1 of the 2 recommendations.
 The deadline for receipt is October 15.

-- These are valued and taken into consideration in the admission process.
+- Educational, professional, leadership, scholarly and volunteer activities.
+These are valued and taken into consideration in the admission consideration process.
 All activities should be documented on the PTCAS application.

 *These test scores and documents must be sent directly to: